 Character.
 The names of one or several identities in the active.ident metadata to select.
 If

-, all identities are used.- split.idents
+NULL, all identities are used.- split.idents

 Character.
 The names of one or several

-, all identities are used.
-Ignored ifsplit.by
+split.byidentities to select.
+IfNULL, all identities are used.
+Ignored ifsplit.by=NULL.- scale

 Logical.
 If

-and default parameters.
+TRUE, cell expression values will be scaled usingscaleand default parameters.
 The resulting values will be Z-scores (mean subtracted values divided by standard deviation) and not positive cell expression values anymore, which is why there will be positive and negative values displayed, depending on if the expression in a particular cell is below or above the mean expression from all cells (which is calculated independently for each feature).- rescale

 Logical.
 If